-- Increased frailty and vulnerability

-- Poor physical or mental health, a fall, stroke or other sudden change in health

-- Carers no longer able to support without additional help

-- Death of a spouse or partner
+- Increased frailty and dependency - Poor physical or mental health, a fall, stroke or other sudden change in health - Changes in personal circumstances e.g. carers no longer able to cope at home - Death of a spouse or partner.

-- Physical impairment

-- Safeguarding issues.

 - SCDHSC0343 Support individuals to live at home - HSCSCD 0229 Maintain safety and security when accessing individual's homes